-BET Awards Winners 2017 Full List — Migos & More
+BET Awards Winners 2017 Full List — Bruno Mars & More

 The BET Awards are here again, and this year’s winners are some of our faves.
 Find out which nominees are going home BET champs by checking out our winners list!